• Skip to primary navigation

 Notes

 • Add rava / sooji to a kadai and dry roast it until nice aroma comes and it turns slightly golden.
-Take care not to brown them, turn off heat, keep aside and allow it to cool.Heat a tsp of ghee in a tadka pan and roast cashews till golden brown, keep aside.
+Take care not to brown them, turn off heat, keep aside and allow it to cool.Heat a teaspoon of ghee in a tadka pan and roast cashews till golden brown, keep aside.

 • Powder the sugar very fine, set aside in a bowl.
 Then transfer roasted rava to the same mixer jar.